Indiana State Nursing Schools and Programs

 Indiana State University College of Nursing is fully accredited by the Higher Learning Commission of the North Central Association (30 North LaSalle Street, Suite 2400, Chicago, Illinois 60602-2504) and the National League for Nursing Accrediting Commission (61 Broadway, New York, New York 10006). (http://www.indstate.edu/accreditation/)

-Financial assistance programs include state and federal financial aid (including veterans benefits), scholarships, and student loans.
+Financial assistance programs include state and federal financial aid, scholarships, and student loans and may be available to those who qualify.
 In addition, the University's Sycamore Payment Plan enables eligible students to pay for semester-based courses in affordable monthly payments instead of large annual or semester payments.
 For more information about tuition or financial aid request more information here. (http://www.indstate.edu/finaid/)